Why study film and media?

 The Department of Film and Media Studies unites the inquiry of the academic with the practice and technique of the artist.
 Scholars and filmmakers work and study together in an environment of mutual encouragement and collegiality.

-The Master’s degree is a two-year studies and research-based program.
+The master’s degree is a two-year studies and research-based program.
 The M.A. degree is an academic degree, but students are also expected to complete courses in film and video production.
+Students will gain a deep understanding of theory to aid in analysis of film and media products.
+In addition to the core and elective courses available within the film and media studies department, master's students will choose a secondary discipline in which they will take two courses to further inform their research.
 All M.A. students in Film and Media Studies must write a thesis as the culmination of their degree.

 Admission to Graduate Studies